 Low-energy houses are now integrated into current building practice and represent a growing share of new home designs.
 Integrating multifunctional heat pump concepts into low-energy house designs is an efficient way to treat several building functions simultaneously.
 Despite having been introduced to the market, the market share for heat pumps remains low.
 As a result, data from operational experiences are rare.

-One recent HPT IA project, Economical Heating and Cooling Systems for Low-Energy Houses, brought to light new information on the cost-efficiency of heat pump concepts in low-energy houses.
+One recent HPT project, Economical Heating and Cooling Systems for Low-Energy Houses, brought to light new information on the cost-efficiency of heat pump concepts in low-energy houses.

 Seven multifunctional heat pump prototypes were developed, lab tested, and field proven in countries participating in the study1.
 Best practices in systems design were identified, leading to industry recommendations.